 Take vitamin C and a B mixture.
 Vitamin C is good for just about everything and B vitamins help your body process carbs and other sugars and starches that are commonly found in alcohol.

-First off, every bottle of RESQWATER contains 8 oz of water, which helps prevent dehydration during and after drinking.
-Dehydration is one of the main causes of hangovers.
+First off, every bottle of RESQWATER Proactive Recovery contains 8 oz of water, which helps prevent dehydration during and after drinking.
+Your body uses more water during celebration recovery which needs to be replenished.

-RESQWATER includes milk thistle, which has been known to have anti-inflammatory and antioxidant properties, to help promote healthy liver function.
+RESQWATER Proactive Recovery includes milk thistle, which has been known to have anti-inflammatory and antioxidant properties, to help reduce swelling and to promote healthy liver function.
 We’ve also added organic prickly pear cactus fruit extract, which can decrease inflammation and reduce nausea and upset stomach, sucrose from organic cane sugar to help replenish sugar levels, electrolytes to help keep muscular and nervous systems in shape, and B vitamins to help prevent the depletion of glutathione.
 The premium ingredients in RESQWATER Proactive Recovery help the body detox, recover and perform!

 No matter what your choice of alcohol is when celebrating, if you overdo it, you’re going to feel it the next morning.
 But keeping in mind what you’re drinking can help with hangovers.